Virtual Localization in equivariant Witt cohomology: Equivariant (co)homology via the algebraic Borel construction

-We assume that $G$ is a closed subgroup scheme of $\GL_n/B$ for some $n$ and that $G$ is smooth over $B$; we no longer need to assume that $G$ is tame.
 Let $E_j\GL_n$ be the $B$-scheme of $n\times n+j$ matrices of rank $n$, with the action of $\GL_n$ by left multiplication.
-We let $E_jG$ denote the scheme $E_j\GL_n$ with the $G$-action by restriction, and let $B_jG=G\backslash E_jG$; note that this quotient exists as a quasi-projective $B$-scheme and the quotient map $E_jG\to B_jG$ is a $G$-torsor for the \'etale topology.
-Let $F=\A^n_B$ with the left action of $\GL_n$ via the usual matrix multiplication; we consider $F$ as a $G$-representation via the inclusion $G\hookrightarrow \GL_n$.
+We let $E_jG$ denote the scheme $E_j\GL_n$ with the $G$-action by restriction with respect to a given embedding (that is, a homomorphism of group schemes that is a closed immersion of $B$-schemes) $G\hookrightarrow \GL_n/B$, which we fix throughout this section.